 Once postings are approved and stamped, they may be placed on bulletin boards across campus.
 Regarding placement: NO POSTINGS should be placed on windows, entryway glass panels, doors, and/or on car windows or doors.
-Should a poster or sign be put up without prior approval, or in an incorrect location, it is subject for removal and will be removed as soon as possible.
+A poster or sign put up without prior approval, or in an incorrect location, is subject to removal and will be removed as soon as possible.
 University staff will remove inappropriate signage, as well as outdated materials from bulletin boards when necessary.
 It is greatly appreciated when postings are taken down by the person/organization who posted the material.